 These homemade granola bars are perfect for snacking, because they are super tasty, portable and will keep you feeling full for a long time.
 They provide a good dose of healthy fats and fiber from the almonds, pumpkin seeds and oats.
 For the dried fruit in the recipe I used dried cranberries, but you could use raisins, dried cherries or any other dried fruit that you have on hand.

-Tips for Making Healthy Fruit & Nut Granola Bars
+Tips for Making Healthy Fruit and Nut Granola Bars

-- When adding the date-honey mixture to the dry granola mixture, use your hands to mix everything together!
+- When adding the date paste to the dry granola mixture, use your hands to mix everything together!
 Using a spoon will not cut it, because the mixture gets super sticky (that’s why the granola bars hold together so well without baking).